 Marsha's full-evening productions include NUTCRACKER, COPPELIA, PULCINELLA and INANNA, QUEEN OF HEAVEN AND EARTH.
 Her experience also includes choreography for numerous short works and musical theatre productions.
 Marsha’s contemporary ballet OF A MIND was selected for presentation at the Kennedy Center in May 2006, through the adjudication process of the American College Dance Festival.

 University of Wyoming awards include the UW Alumni Association's Outstanding Faculty Member Award, Ellbogen Award for Meritorious Classroom Teaching, CASE award nominee for UW, Wyoming Arts Council Performing Arts Fellowship for Choreography, and the Flittie Sabbatical.
-Marsha’s specialization in historical dance forms and reconstruction includes Stanford University's Baroque Dance Workshops and private instruction in NYC under the direction of Wendy Hilton (Julliard, Stanford), and 15th and 16th century dance forms with the Historical Dance Foundation.
+Marsha’s specialization in historical dance forms and reconstruction includes Stanford University's Baroque Dance Workshops and private instruction in NYC under the direction of Wendy Hilton (Juilliard, Stanford), and 15th and 16th century dance forms with the Historical Dance Foundation.
 Marsha spent spring ’03 and ‘12 semester teaching in London through the University of Wyoming’s Program for Foreign Studies, teaching as well as training in Royal Academy of Dance teaching methodology and furthering her research in Baroque dance.
-She currently serves on the Executive Committee for the American College Dance Festival Association as VP for Nominations and Elections.
-Marsha is married to Leigh Selting, and their sons are Thomas, Nick, and Gabe.
+She recently completed her second term on the Executive Committee for the American College Dance Festival Association with previous service as Northwest Regional Director.

 Marsha is the recipient of a 2018 Governor’s Arts Award, 2018 UW President Speaker Award, and a 2019 Performing Arts Fellowship from the Wyoming Arts Council/NEA.